A Video of our Large Scale outdoor layout taken at our 25th Anniversary Celebration on June 24, 2017

 When You Visit the Depot

-The Apple Valley Model Railroad Club layout is located inside the Historic Hendersonville, N.C.
+The Apple Valley Model Railroad Club, one of the Top Tourist destinations in Western North Carolina.
+The layout is located inside the Historic Hendersonville, N.C.
 Railroad Depot.
 It occupies an area of 22’x100’ and has a Western North Carolina setting.
 Our main yard is Asheville, N.C. where mainline trains run south to Spartanburg, S.C. and east to Spencer, N.C.
 At Hickory, N.C.theCarolina and Northwestern railroad departs to an upper level through Lenoir and Mortimer and joins with the W.M.
 Ritter logging railroad at Edgemont.

 We use a Digital Command Control (DCC) radio system to control the railroad.
 The tall mountainous scenery has view blocks that makes it necessary for operators to actually walk around and follow their trains as they progress thru the layout.
 Track signals are installed to help members safely operate their trains.